The Psychology of Dieting: How to Stay Motivated for the Long Haul

 Why Most Diets Fail: The Motivation Gap

-The good news?
-You can work with your brain instead of against it.
-Understanding the psychology behind motivation can transform your dieting experience from a constant battle to a manageable lifestyle shift.
+However, you can train your mind to work with you instead of against your efforts.
+Understanding diet psychology helps to shift dieting from a constant battle to a more manageable lifestyle change.

 Mindset Shifts That Make Dieting Easier